Skip to main content

 Matching the combination to the destination

+Work backwards from the course, not forwards from the subjects a student happens to like this term.
 If a student already knows roughly where they are heading, the combination almost chooses itself.
 This table maps the common groupings to the courses they keep open.

 CombinationOpens toward